 On this day people get us early and perform ritualistic oil bath (Abhyang Snan) and then wear new clothes.

-People decorate the main hall of the house with a Rangoli or Kolam drawn with powder of rice in different colours, thereafter Bali and his wife Vindhyavali are worshipped.
+People decorate the main hall of the house with a Rangoli or Kolam drawn with powder of rice in different colours, thereafter Bali and his wife Vindhyavali are worshiped.

 Symbolically, seven forts are also built out of clay or cow dung to worship Bali.
 In the evening, as night falls, door sills of every house and temple are lighted with lamps arranged in rows.